AIResearchHub/transformergallery/README.md

 "When he saw his owner, the dog was happy, so he wagged his tail"

-we treat all the separate words as keys, and, continuing our above exmaple, let's have "happy" as our query
+We treat all the separate words as keys, and, continuing our above exmaple, let's have "happy" as our query.
+Each query/key pair will get assigned a value, which is essentially how much attention should be paid to that key for a given query.
+That was a lot of consecutive words, so let's illustrate it:

+** illistration of happy as query **

+In fact, we should have each word take a turn as the query.
+If we do so, we end up with the attention matrix:

+What we've just done is map out how important each key (column) is to each query (row).
+In other words, each row is a demonstration of how much attention the word in question pays to its nighbhors (and itself!)

+**Math**